TT 2021 CANCELLATION: FAQS

-We are currently working with MiQuando, our Official Homestay Partner, and we will provide an update within the next 14 days regarding Homestay bookings via the Homestay website.
+We are currently working with MiQuando, our Official Homestay Partner, and we will shortly provide an update regarding Homestay bookings via the Homestay website.

 If you have made a booking with an unofficial or unregistered accommodation provider, you should approach that provider directly.
 It is a legal requirement for all tourist accommodation to be registered with the Isle of Man Government and if you have knowingly booked with an unregistered provider then unfortunately we will be unable to offer any assistance.
 If you have unknowingly booked accommodation with an unregistered provider, please contact the Isle of Man Office of Fair Trading.